RandomcodeDev/purpl-engine/FalseKing.md

 The game will use low-detail 3D models and textures, and the rendered frames will be downscaled to look pixelated, making the game seem more 2D.
-High performance (120 FPS or higher) is expected to be achievable on all platforms.
+High performance (120 FPS or higher) is expected to be achievable on all modern platforms.

 ## Audio